-Use the data monitor to monitor dataflow jobs to ensure that they complete successfully or to troubleshoot them if they fail.
+Use the monitor in the data manager to monitor dataflow jobs to ensure that they complete successfully or to troubleshoot them if they fail.

 5. Reschedule and Unschedule a Dataflow

 After you run a dataflow job for the first time, it runs on a daily schedule, by default.
 You can change the time of the daily schedule or schedule it to run on an hourly interval.
 You might change the schedule to ensure that the data is available by a particular time or to run the job during non-business hours.
 You can also unschedule a dataflow.